-As defined by Governmental Accounting Standards Board ("GASB") Statement No. 61, The Financial Reporting Entity, the financial reporting entity consists of the primary government (the RTA, as legally defined), as well as its component units-legally separate entities for which the primary government has financial accountability.
+As defined by Governmental Accounting Standards Board ("GASB") Statement No. 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and 34, the financial reporting entity consists of the primary government (the RTA, as legally defined), as well as its component units-legally separate entities for which the primary government has financial accountability.

-Although part of the RTA System, the CTA, Metra, and Pace do not represent component units of the RTA under GASB Statement No. 14.
+Although part of the RTA System, the CTA, Metra, and Pace do not represent component units of the RTA under GASB Statement No. 14, The Financial Reporting Entity.
 Accordingly, the Comprehensive Annual Financial Report of the Regional Transportation Authority does not include the financial statements of the Service Boards.
 However, a Combining Annual Financial Report does combine the financial statements of the RTA, the CTA, Metra, and Pace as required by the RTA Act.